christianalfoni/module-loader-tdd/README.md

 	});
 ```
 <a name="resources"></a>
-### Handling resources
+### Using resources
 In large projects it is often necessary to share certain resources.
 This could be configurations, a user, language resources or
 maybe some items from a collection.

 Instead of loading this as a direct dependency it can be loaded as a resource instead.
-A resource is event-based, meaning that
+A resource is kinda event-based, meaning that
-the module just shouts out "I want this", and it is up to something else to listen to the request and handle it.
+the module just shouts out "I want this", and it is up to something else to have registered a handler for it.
 This makes it
-a lot easier to test your code.
-You can register resources specifically for your tests, instead of loading a dependency.
+easier to test your code and it decreases the magnitude of your dependencies.

 ```javascript
 	// FILE: helloWorld.js